-Along with your boat and life jacket, your paddle is one of the “big three” pieces of equipment that will determine your experience on the water.
+Along with your boat and life jacket, your paddle is one of the “big three” pieces of equipment that will largely determine your experience on the water.
 Solo packrafts are almost exclusively paddled with double-bladed kayak-style paddles.
 Packrafting paddles are often characterized by a high degree of packability, light weight, and reliability for paddling in remote locations.
 The ideal paddle is dependent on packraft type, conditions, user, and user preferences.

 What is a “Packrafting Paddle?”